abhigna-credencys/hello-world/README.md

 # hello-world
 Playing with github

-This is a feature 2 branch.
+This is the development branch which is fetched from master.